alphagov/digitalmarketplace-contained/README.md

   ```
   This is going to open up a shell on the container

-8. In the container, run `/usr/local/bin/python3.6 start.py` (use the `--help` option for seeing all the options
+7. In the container, run `/usr/local/bin/python3.6 start.py` (use the `--help` option for seeing all the options
-   available)
+   available when running the script)

+__This step will checkout the code into `/resources-for-container/mount/github-repos`.
+If the code was already
+checked out, it will perform a `git pull --rebase` on all the checkout folders.__

-When the script finishes running you should be able to hit `http://localhost` on your browser (host environment) and see
+When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a
-a DMp webpage.
+DMp webpage (or most likely a Flask error page from the container at this stage of development).

 ## TODO
 * Look at `TODO` comments in the files